AbdalrahmanAlzaro/my-first-repo/README.md

 # My Skills
 + Speak in front of the audience

-+Dealing under pressure
++ Dealing under pressure

-+Read the situation well
++ Read the situation well